chrismattmann/MLwithTensorFlow2ed/README.md

 ## Quick Start

-The repository contains two fully functional [Docker](http://docker.io) images.
-The first runs with TF1.15.x and tracks with the book examples.
+The repository contains two fully functional [Docker](https://hub.docker.com/r/chrismattmann/mltf2/tags?page=1&ordering=last_updated) images.
+The first `latest` runs with TF1.15.x and tracks with the book examples.
 You can get going by simply running from a command prompt:

 ```
 $ docker pull chrismattmann/mltf2:latest